Pixel Watch vs. Galaxy Watch 5: The Biggest Differences

-The Google Pixel Watch and the Samsung Galaxy Watch 5 are two higher-end Android watches taking aim at the Apple Watch's dominance in the smartwatch space.
+The Google Pixel Watch and the Samsung Galaxy Watch 5 are two higher-end watches aiming to bring Android phones a worthy rival to the Apple Watch.
 Both run the latest version of Wear OS, have a round display, track similar workouts and have many similar health sensors.
 But how do these two Android watches compare when using them in the real world, rather than just looking at specs on paper?

 Your first decision might come down to price and size.
 The Samsung Galaxy Watch 5 starts at $280 (£269, AU$499) for the 40mm version, or $309 for the 44mm version, while the Pixel Watch is only one 41mm size, which costs $350 (£339, AU$549).
 Spend a little extra cash, either $330 for the Galaxy Watch or $400 for the Pixel Watch and you can have the LTE or cellular version to get calls or send messages when you're away from your phone.